Gluten Allergies and a Healthy Diet to Follow

 Gluten is a protein found in wheat, barley, rye, and certain other grains.
 For some people, consuming foods containing gluten results in damage to the small intestine.
 This damage to the lining of the small intestine impairs their ability to properly absorb nutrients and if left untreated can lead to malnutrition and damage to other organs.
+On the Candida diet, gluten is avoided because of the inflammation that it can cause in the gut.

 For people with a gluten intolerance, the ingestion of gluten produces an adverse reaction, often pain or abdominal discomfort, but not an immune response.
 Serious gluten intolerance is referred to as celiac disease.
 Celiac disease is also known as gluten-sensitive enteropathy, celiac sprue, and nontropical sprue.
 Although celiac disease is commonly referred to as a gluten allergy, it is not a true food allergy but rather an autoimmune disease.